-The Company's objectives when managing capital at this stage are to safeguard the Company's ability to continue as a going concern in order to maintain an optimal capital structure to reduce the cost of capital, and to provide stable returns for shareholders after the future operation become profitable.
+The Company's objectives when managing capital at this stage are to safeguard the Company's ability to continue as a going concern in order to maintain an optimal capital structure to reduce the cost of capital, and to provide stable returns for shareholders after the future operation becomes profitable.
 To achieve the aforementioned targets, the Company maintains or adjusts its capital structure through, but not limited to, cash capital increase to repay or replenish working capital, dividend distribution, capital reduction and others.
 The Company monitors and manages capital on the basis of the debt-to-equity ratio.
 The ratio is calculated as 'net debt' divided by 'total equity'.
 The net debt is calculated as 'total liability' less cash and cash equivalents.
 'Total equity' is calculated as 'total equity' as shown in the balance sheet.

-During the years ended December 31, 2020 and 2019, the debt-to-equity ratio is 0.6% and 0%, respectively.
+On December 31, 2022 and 2021, the Company's total liabilities are less than cash and cash equivalents, and therefore the debt-to-equity ratio is 0%.